pasqalex/pasqalex/README.md

 📊 Junior Data Engineer.
 I build ETL/ELT pipelines end-to-end: from raw logs to clean, queryable marts.

-🔧 Off the clock, I repair electronics — soldering, troubleshooting, bringing dead hardware back to life.
+🔧 Off the clock, I repair electronics: soldering, troubleshooting, bringing dead hardware back to life.
 Same detective work as debugging a pipeline, just with more flux and fewer logs.

 📚 Currently diving into distributed systems, cloud data platforms, and the math that makes them tick.